A Survey on Recent Advances in Conversational Data Generation: Evaluation

 The first group, \textit{Word Overlap Metrics,} assesses the n-gram similarity between the generated text and the ground truth, focusing on the overlap of word sequences to evaluate the quality of generated questions against a predefined standard.
 Some examples of these metrics include BLEU (1-3), ROUGE-L (R-L), and METEOR.

 The second group, \textit{Embedding-based Metrics}, relies on a score derived from comparing the embeddings of the generated text and the ground truth.
-Two examples from this group are BERTScore~\cite{Zhang20BERTScore} and BARTScore~\cite{Yuan21BARTScore}.
-BERTScore utilizes the BERT model to generate embeddings for words in both the reference and generated texts.
-It calculates the cosine similarity between the contextual embeddings of words in the reference text and the generated text~\cite{do2022cohsCQG}.
-This allows BERTScore to measure the semantic similarity between the texts rather than relying solely on lexical matches, making it suitable for tasks where the meaning of the words is more important than their exact order or choice.
-BARTScore~\cite{Yuan21BARTScore} is based on the BART model~\cite{lewis-2020-bart}, which is trained for both denoising and sequence-to-sequence tasks, giving it a unique approach to understand and generate text.
-BARTScore computes scores using a generative approach.
-It treats the evaluation of text as a text generation problem, where the score is derived from the likelihood of regenerating the reference given the candidate text as input, or vice versa.
-This can involve generating the likelihood of the reference text conditioned on the candidate text or scoring the candidate text directly based on its fluency and coherency.
-Compared to BERTScore, which focuses on semantic similarity using embeddings from BERT, BARTScore leverages the generative capabilities of BART to assess text quality from a more holistic perspective, incorporating fluency, coherence, and even factual accuracy~\cite{Zhang20BERTScore, Yuan21BARTScore}.
+Two examples from this group are BERTScore~\cite{Zhang20BERTScore} and BARTScore~\cite{Yuan21BARTScore}. \shorten{BERTScore uses BERT-based contextual embeddings to compute cosine similarity between words in reference and generated texts~\cite{do2022cohsCQG}.
+By measuring semantic similarity rather than exact lexical overlap, it better captures meaning beyond word choice or order.} \shorten{BARTScore leverages the BART sequence-to-sequence model~\cite{lewis-2020-bart} to evaluate text using a generative scoring approach.
+It treats evaluation as a generation task, computing scores from the likelihood of generating the reference from the candidate (or vice versa).} Compared to BERTScore, which focuses on semantic similarity using embeddings from BERT, BARTScore leverages the generative capabilities of BART to assess text quality from a more holistic perspective, incorporating fluency, coherence, and even factual accuracy~\cite{Zhang20BERTScore, Yuan21BARTScore}.